 What is the outlook for freight broker jobs?

 Due to increased demand in the logistics industry, the Bureau of Labor and Statistics predicts this career will continue to grow by 9% every year through at least 2024.
 The rise of e-commerce has made trucking and delivery one of the fastest-growing fields.

 Shippers will continue to need trucks to deliver goods.
 Drivers will continue needing to keep their trucks full and avoid deadhead runs.
-Reliable brokers bridge the gap between these two things, using load boards and other tools to make sure everything ships on time.
+Reliable brokers bridge the gap between these two things, using load boards and other tools to ensure everything ships on time.

 How do you become a freight broker?

-To become a licensed freight broker, you will need a combination of both education and experience.
+To become a licensed freight broker or work at a freight brokerage, you will need a combination of both education and experience: